Southeastern tops Nicholls in River Bell Classic, keeps postseason hopes alive

 The Lions finish the regular season at 7-5 overall and 6-1 in the Southland Conference.
 Southeastern is still alive for an at-large berth to the FCS Playoffs.

-The FCS Playoff Selection Show is Sunday at 11:30 AM on ESPNU>.
+The FCS Playoff Selection Show is Sunday at 11:30 AM on ESPNU.

 Trending News